Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Introduction

-With the motivation given by this broad set of applications, many efforts have been made in recent years to study community detection on random hypergraphs.
-The hypergraph stochastic block model (HSBM), as a generalization of graph SBM, was first introduced and studied in \cite{ghoshdastidar2014consistency}.
+With the motivation from a broad set of applications, many efforts have been made in recent years to study community detection on random hypergraphs.
+The \emph{Hypergraph Stochastic Block Model} (HSBM), as a generalization of graph SBM, was first introduced and studied in \cite{Ghoshdastidar2014ConsistencyOS}.
 In this model, we observe a random uniform hypergraph where each hyperedge appears independently with some given probability depending on the community structure of the vertices in the hyperedge.

 Succinctly put, the HSBM recovery problem is to find the ground truth clusters either approximately or exactly, given a sample hypergraph and estimates of model parameters.
-We may ask the following questions about the quality of the solutions (see \cite{abbe2018community} for further details in the graph case). \begin{enumerate} \item \textbf{Strong consistency (a.k.a. exact recovery):} With high probability, find all clusters exactly (up to permutation). \item \textbf{Weak consistency:} With high probability, find a partition of the vertex set such that at most $o(n)$ vertices are misclassified. \item \textbf{Partial recovery:} Given a fixed $\gamma\in (0.5,1)$, with high probability, find a partition of the vertex set such that at least a fraction $\gamma$ of the vertices are clustered correctly. \item \textbf{Detection:} With high probability, find a partition correlated with the true partition. \end{enumerate}
+We may ask the following questions about the quality of the solutions (see \cite{Abbe2018CommunityDA} for further details in the graph case). \begin{enumerate} \item \textbf{Exact recovery (strong consistency):} With high probability, recover all the clusters correctly. (up to permutation). \item \textbf{Almost exact recovery (weak consistency):} With high probability, find a partition of the vertex set such that at most $o(N)$ vertices are misclassified. \item \textbf{Partial recovery:} Given a fixed $\gamma \in (0.5,1)$, with high probability, find a partition of the vertex set such that at least a fraction $\gamma$ of the vertices are clustered correctly. \item \textbf{Weak recovery (detection):} With high probability, find a partition correlated with the true partition, better than a random guess. \end{enumerate}

+A faithful representation of a hypergraph is its adjacency tensor.
+However, most of the computations involving tensors are NP-hard \cite{Hillar2013MostTP}.
+Instead, they considered spectral algorithms for exact recovery using hypergraph Laplacians.
+Subsequently, the analysis was extended to sparse, non-uniform hypergraphs \cite{Ghoshdastidar2015ProvableGT, Ghoshdastidar2015SpectralCU, Ghoshdastidar2017ConsistencyOS}.